 Cyberbullying is a rising concern, and it’s one that typically has no real legal repercussions – especially among minors.
 The best way to prevent the consequences of cyberbullying, like depression and sometimes even suicide, is to understand how and why kids do it.
-Here are some of the ways in which teens use Instagram to cyberbully others and what you can do to take control and keep your children safe.
+Here are some of the ways teens use Instagram to cyberbully others.

 #1 – Create Fake Accounts to Impersonate Their Targets